mdegans/docker-tegra-ubuntu/README.md

-# cuda Image for Tegra
+# Ubuntu Image for Tegra

 This image is intended to provide an alternative to the l4t-base image from Nvidia that lacks cuda inside the image, making it impossible to build `FROM`.